ckarwin/AMEGO_X_Simulations/README.md

   cosima -s 432020 GRB170817A.source | tee terminal_output_cosima.txt
   ```
   Note: the part "| tee terminal_output_cosima.txt" just saves the terminal output to a text file for future reference.
 And the
   specification of a seed allows different users to directly compare results.
-Runs with the same seed should generate identical
+Analysis runs with the same seed should generate identical
   output (is there any statistical variation expected here??).

   - The main terminal output from the end of the run is below: <br />